-When asked from young kids about what they want to become when they grow up?
-You would have come across answers like “I want to become a scientist like Albert Einstein” or “I want to become a cricketer like Sachin Tendulkar.”
+When you ask young kids about what they want to become when they grow up, you are sure to come across answers like “I want to become a scientist like Albert Einstein” or “I want to become a cricketer like Sachin Tendulkar.”
 It is exciting how great personalities influence not only adults but also children.
 Reading stories of successful people can leave an indelible impression on the people and their lives.
-From their struggles to their passion and achieving great reputation, there is an endless number of things that you can actually learn from such personalities.
-Keeping that in mind, we have formulated a list of great personalities who not only excelled in their careers but also gave the power to dream to million others.
+From their struggles to their passion and achieving great reputations, there is an endless number of things that you can learn from such personalities.
+Keeping that in mind, we have formulated a list of great personalities who not only excelled in their careers but also gave the power to dream to millions of others.

 This Blog Includes: